shyamsrinivasan/flaskapp/readme.md

 * Uses [Python 3.9](https://www.python.org/downloads/release/python-3913/)
 * Use virtual environment installed with pip `py -m venv env` in application directory to create virtual environment named `env`
 * Install project requirements by running `py -m pip install -r requirements.txt` in application directory after activating virtual environment by running `.\env\Scripts\activate` from application directory
+### Run Flask application server from CLI inside virtual environment:
+* Move to project folder: `cd /project_folder`
+* Activate environment venv on Unix(assuming venv is in project_folder): `source venv/bin/activate` or Windows: `"venv/Scripts/activate"`
+#### For Flask < 2.2.x:
+* Set environment variables FLASK_APP and FLASK_ENV: `set FLASK_APP=application_name` and `set FLASK_ENV=development` for flask development server
+* Set DATABASE_URL for using Flask-SQLAlchemy with `set DATABASE_URL="mysql+mysqldb://root:root@localhost/sqlalchemy"`
+* Note: `DATABASE_URL` follows the same syntax as engine call syntax in native SQLAlchemy
+* Run command: `flask run`
+#### For Flask >= 2.2.x:
+* `flask --app app_name --debug run` can be used to indirectly set `FLASK_APP`, turn on debug mode and run the flask application server
+### Run Flask application from PyCharm IDE (for debugging only):
+* set environment variables `FLASK_APP`, `FLASK_DEBUG` (for Flask >= 2.2.x only) and `DATABASE_URL` in PyCharm run configuration dialog box
+* run script for Flask application

+## Database migration instructions:
+1. If project folder does not have a migrations folder, then initiate use of Flask-Migrate using `flask db init` in the CLI (*Flask-Migrate needs to installed with pip*)
+2. Initiate migration with `flask db migrate -m "migration message"`
+3. Finalize changes to auto-generated migration script and update database to conform to new application model by running `flask db upgrade`
+4. Commit all new and modified files to version control
+5. Repeat steps 2 through 4 every time there are changes in database model files
+6. To use and synchronize database in another system, pull migrations folder from version control and run `flask db upgrade`

 ## Notes:
 * Raw HTML files for direct running on web server are stored seperately in the *//html* folder